The quaternionic KP hierarchy and conformally immersed 2-tori in the 4-sphere: The QKP hierarchy.

 We will tend to use $x,y$ instead of $s_1,t_1$ below, and write $z=x+iy$.

-In the same manner as \cite{SegW}, we wish to assign to $W\in Gr(\H)$ a convergent Baker function and thereby obtain solutions to the QKP equations.
-Such an assignment only works when the $\Gamma_+$-orbit of $W$ meets the big cell: this is the open dense subset of $Gr(\C^2)$ consisting of all $W\in Gr(\C^2)$ for which $pr_+:W\to H_+$ is invertible.
+In the same manner as \cite{SegW}, we can assign to $W\in Gr(\H)$ a convergent Baker function and thereby obtain solutions to the QKP equations.
+Such an assignment only works when the $\Gamma_+$-orbit of $W$ meets the big cell, i.e., the open dense subset of $Gr(\C^2)$ consisting of all $W\in Gr(\C^2)$ for which $\mathrm{pr}_+:W\to H_+$ is invertible.
 The following result shows that, like the KP case, this condition is always satisfied. \begin{thm} Let $W\in Gr(\H)$ and define

 Then the $\Gamma_1$-orbit of $W$ meets the big cell off a real analytic (proper) subvariety of $\R^2$.
-Consequently the $\Gamma_+$-orbit of $W$ meets the big cell on the complement of a real analytic (proper) subvariety of $\Gamma_+$. \end{thm} The proof is in appendix \ref{app:tau}.
+Consequently the $\Gamma_+$-orbit of $W$ meets the big cell on the complement of a real analytic $($proper$)$ subvariety of $\Gamma_+$. \end{thm} The proof is a variation on the proof of the corresponding result in \cite{SegW} and will be omitted here since this theorem does not play a central part in the subsequent discussion.
 As a consequence, to every $W\in Gr(\H)$ we can assign a convergent Baker function $\psi_W$ as follows.
 Since $\Gamma_+$-orbits meet the big cell on open sets there is a function, defined for almost all $\bt\in\caG_+$,

 taking values in $W$: it is characterised by the property that

 Moreover, $\psi_W$ uniquely determines $W$, since the set $\psi_W(\mathbf{0}), \psi_W'(\mathbf{0}),\psi_W''(\mathbf{0}),\ldots$ of all $y$ derivatives spans an $\H$-subspace of $H$ whose closure is $W$.